-- 1. The development is appropriate to a village setting in terms of scale, height and massing and, - 2.
-The development makes an appropriate use of a brownfield site, or - 3.
-The development is infill and surrounded by existing development
+1. The development is appropriate to a village setting in terms of scale, height and massing and,

+2. The development is demonstrated to be sustainable, having regard to the settlement hierarchy, and,

+3. The development makes an appropriate use of a brownfield site, or

+4. The development is infill and surrounded by existing development